 David serves as the chaplain for Palliative Care and Trauma Services.
 As part of the Palliative Care team, he comes alongside patients and families facing critical illness and end-of-life issues.
 David's work with trauma services includes coordinating the work of the pastoral care department to provide 24/7 pastoral care to victims of trauma.

 David is ordained as a Baptist minister and is credentialed through the Cooperative Baptist Fellowship.
-A graduate of Southwestern Baptist Theological Seminary, he holds a Masters of Divinity degree and is at the dissertation stage of his Doctor of Ministry degree through Gordon Conwell Theological Seminary.
+A graduate of Southwestern Baptist Theological Seminary, he holds a Masters of Divinity degree and recently completed the Doctor of Ministry degree at Gordon Conwell Theological Seminary.
 David comes to Hershey Medical Center with 20 years pastoral ministry experience, having served congregations in Texas, Virginia, and Pennsylvania.